Special relativity and the rod/slot paradox – I – seeming contradictions between reference frames

 Illustration 4: Description of a collision from the perspective of frame A.

 We have a paradox, as both descriptions appear to be right.
 Nevertheless, they obviously lead to a severe contradiction.
 One suspects a mistake in the assumptions.
-But what is wrong might be difficult to identify.
+But what is actually wrong might be difficult to identify.

 Other variants of the paradox exist in which no vertical movement happens, but gravity is assumed to work when a fast “ski-glider” moving horizontally passes the slots left end.
-In my opinion scenarios without gravity, but including a vertical movement of the skis or a rod with constant velocity, are much clearer.
+In my opinion scenarios without gravity, but including a vertical or diagonal movement of the skis or a rod with a constant velocity, are much clearer.
 Therefore, I will stick to such scenarios.

 How do we proceed from here?